Richard Elman (writer): Stanford University and its later influence

 Elman studied English and creative writing at Stanford University (M.A.
 1957), where he came under the influence of poet and critic Yvor Winters.

 In the 1930s, Winters had been a friend of David Lamson, who had worked at Stanford University Press.
 Winters defended his friend when Lamson was accused and convicted of killing his wife; after serving time on death row, Lamson was retried and freed after two more trials and hung juries.
 Elman became familiar with the events, and the crime became the springboard for his novel An Education In Blood.
-Winters was portrayed in the novel through the character of Jim Hill.
+Winters was portrayed in the novel as the character Jim Hill.

 Elman describes Winters as well as others he met and befriended at Stanford, such as the poet Thom Gunn and the writer Tillie Olsen, in his memoir, Namedropping: Mostly Literary Memoirs.

 New York and the 1960s

-Elman returned to New York and worked for the Pacifica Foundation, WBAI, as a public affairs director from 1961-64.
+Elman returned to New York and worked for Pacifica Radio station WBAI-FM as its public affairs director from 1961 to 1964.
 He helped Bob Fass, a boyhood friend, get work there.
-At WBAI, Elman produced radio documentaries, such as the sound montage "The Last Days of Hart Crane", which featured tape-recorded interviews of people who had been close to Crane.
-The poet Robert Lowell came to the studio to listen to the montage, and later contributed to a second montage on Ford Madox Ford's American years.
+At WBAI, Elman produced radio documentaries, among them the sound montage "The Last Days of Hart Crane", which featured tape-recorded interviews of people who had been close to Crane.
+Poet Robert Lowell came to the studio to listen to the montage in person, and later contributed to a second montage on Ford Madox Ford's American years.

 In 1965, Elman worked as a research associate for the School of Social Work Research Center at Columbia University.
 His nonfiction The Poorhouse State: The American Way of Life On Public Assistance evolved from those experiences; he spent two years interviewing people on relief on New York's Lower East Side.

-In 1967, Elman published another book of reportage, Ill-at-Ease in Compton, about the mechanisms of discrimination at work in Compton, California, a city with a large lower-middle class population.
+In 1967, Elman published another book of reportage, Ill-at-Ease in Compton, about the mechanisms of discrimination at work in Compton, California, a city with a large lower-middle-class population.

 Between 1963 and 1966 much of Elman's income came from writing freelance pieces for magazines, including Cavalier, Commonweal, The Nation, and The New Republic.
 He also reviewed books for The New York Times.

 In 1968, Elman published The 28th Day of Elul, the first of a trilogy of novels, followed by Lilo's Diary (1968) and The Reckoning (1969).
 Each novel tells the same story from a different point of view about the fate of the Yagodahs, a Hungarian family at the end of World War II.
 Elie Wiesel said of The 28th Day of Elul in his review for The New York Times: "Born and raised in New York City, Richard M. Elman was barely 10 when the nightmare ended in Europe.
 Yet he evokes some of its living fragmentary images as though his voice came from within."

 In 1968, Elman signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments to protest the Vietnam War.